jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

      broadcast 192.168.0.255
      gateway 192.168.0.1

 Using the same laptop, Ubuntu 14.04 and Ubuntu 16.04 named my ethernet cards differently.
-This is due to systemd's policy of naming devices sue to their position on the system bus (motherboard).
+This is due to systemd's policy of naming devices due to their position on the system bus (motherboard).

 The systemd group [argued here](https://www.freedesktop.org/wiki/Software/systemd/PredictableNetworkInterfaceNames/ "ethernet argument"):